sambacha/formation-ethereum-basics/Slides/02_ethereum_basics.md

 ## No bug fix on a smart contract

-The philisophy of smart contracts  are that they can be trusted because rules are defined by code.
+The philosophy of smart contracts  are that they can be trusted because rules are defined by code.

 <!-- .element style="margin-top:50px"-->
 Those rules are supposed to be permanent so that when a user send a transaction to your contract, he's confidently doing so because he is agreeing with thoses rules and is trusting them never to change.